Five Ways to Stop Menopausal Weight Gain Without Dieting (Really!)

 Perfection Doesn’t Exist

-Kathleen is a registered nurse, certified life and health coach, and intuitive eating counselor who empowers midlife women to navigate hormone changes, manage menopause symptoms, and make peace with food for a balanced, healthier life.
-Her own journey of overcoming an eating disorder and navigating a difficult menopause inspired her to help women reclaim their health, break free from chronic dieting, and embrace intuitive, mindful living.
+Kathleen is a nurse, menopause coaching specialist, and intuitive eating counselor who helps midlife women understand their changing hormones, manage menopause symptoms, and make peace with food through personalized coaching and education.
+Her journey of overcoming an eating disorder and navigating a difficult menopause inspired her to help women reclaim their health, and break free from chronic dieting — creating space to live a fuller, more vibrant life in midlife and beyond!